morg-mov/VRC-OSCCord/FAQ.md

 # FAQ/Troubleshooting

 ## *"I keep getting a warning on startup talking about a missing package!"*
 This is safe to ignore.
-The program I use to package up the binaries currently has a bug that doesn't grab the Pycord Version data properly.
-This will hopefully be fixed soon.
+This was caused by a bug with the package compiler I use that didn't grab the Pycord version data properly.
+This was fixed in v2.1.1 and I would recommend [downloading the latest version of OSCCord](https://github.com/Morg-S9/VRC-OSCCord/releases).

 ## *"The `/setchannel` command isn't working!"*
 There are two major reasons this usually happens.